Steve-Bulgin/PROG3210_A2/README.md

 - Added in custom adapter for player listviews

+# 2017.02.25

+- Added Green buttons on main if player is selected with label that includes name else standard button

 ## Features to add

 - ~~Swipe views~~
 - ~~Delete One/Add from db~~
 - ~~Custom listview adapter for handling player lists~~
 - ~~Slide animation on swipe~~
-- Mark main menu buttons if player selectected
+- ~~Mark main menu buttons if player selectected~~
   - Maybe use local storage so that choices persist?